GovTechSG/techpass-user-docs/docs/support/signinissues.md

 ## I am using a SE GSIB device.
 How do I sign up for a TechPass account?
 If you are using a SE GSIB device:

-1. Raise a [service request](https://go.gov.sg/techpass-sr) to get your TechPass account.
+1. Create a [service request](https://go.gov.sg/techpass-sr) to get your TechPass account.

 ![SE-GSIB service request options](../assets/support/SE-GSIB_SROptions.png)

 2. In **Ticket Request Type**, select **Service Request** and choose **Create TechPass account for Secured Email GSIB users**.
 3. When prompted to confirm, if you are a Secured Email (SE) GSIB user, select **Yes**.

 ?> It takes 3 business days for us to provision a TechPass account for a SE GSIB user.
-Refer to [Glossary](glossary) for more information on SE GSIB device.
+For more information on SE-GSIB device, refer to the [Glossary](glossary).

 ## How do I confirm if my device is SE GSIB or non-SE GSIB device?